upros/brski-cloud/anima-brski-cloud.md

 # Security Considerations

 The Cloud-Registrar described in this document inherits all of the issues that are described in {{BRSKI}}.
-This includes dependency upon continued operation of the manufacturer provided MASA, as well is potential complications where a manufacturer might interfere with resale of a device.
+This includes dependency upon continued operation of the manufacturer provided MASA, as well as potential complications where a manufacturer might interfere with resale of a device.

 In addition to the dependency upon the MASA, the successful enrollment of a device using a Cloud Registrar depends upon the correct and continued operation of this new service.